codeborne/play-tests/README.md

 ## Changelog

+### 6.1

+Folder "conf" from modules is not included in classpath anymore.
+Only application's own "conf" folder is added to classpath.

 ### 6.0

 This is a major update that makes tests independent from running Play! application.

 When running tests,
  * thread context classloader is not Play classloader anymore
  * test is not executed in JPA transaction anymore